-We're grateful for our partnership with appear.in.
+We're grateful for our partnership with Whereby (formerly appear.in).

 A company focused on making collaboration from anywhere possible by providing one of the easiest and most effective video meeting tools for remote work.